Natural Ways to Ease Depression & Reduce Anxiety

 You can also buy directly from my affiliate link for Labs, CLICK HERE.

-Tyrosine and Iodine- These substances help you make thyroid hormone and low thyroid is a common overlooked cause for depression.
+These substances help you make thyroid hormone and low thyroid is a commonly overlooked cause for depression.
 Tyrosine also happens to be a precursor to the brain chemical, dopamine which is your ‘happiness’ hormone.
 Tyrosine is sold widely at health food stores, and so is iodine.
 I like the complexed iodine, which I offer at my site, click here.

 Natural cream versions (sold OTC) may lift depression if it’s related to estrogen dominance (progesterone deficiency).
 If you apply progesterone and find that your hot flashes worsen, that usually means that you need to work on fixing your overworked adrenal glands for a few months, and calm the estrogen down, before trying the progesterone again.
 I really like Emerita’s brand “Pro-Gest” because it is paraben-free and contains vitamin E, sweet almond oil and other natural ingredients.
 You can buy it at most health food stores and online.